-By solving the Hogwarts Legacy clock tower puzzle, you can gain access to four small rooms, each connected to the main clock tower room.
+Looking for the Hogwarts Legacy clock tower puzzle solution?
+You can gain access to four small rooms, each connected to the main clock tower room.
 These rooms contain chests full of goodies – and solving the puzzle’s solution itself is its own reward.

 Four doors stand between you and this hidden Hogwarts Legacy loot, each covered by a grate – so no spell or potion is going to get you access.
 Well, actually, you do need some Hogwarts Legacy spells to solve this puzzle, but you won’t be targeting the doors in this Hogwarts Legacy mystery.
 Heck, you don’t even need to use Alohomora to unlock any Hogwarts Legacy doors to get to the loot inside.
 Here’s what you need to know about solving the clock tower puzzle.